useful-forks/useful-forks.github.io/README.md

 ## Releases
 The project is released as:
-1. A website: great for people that just want to use this tool occasionally.
+1. A website
-2. A Chrome extension: has the advantage of always performing the search whenever you open a project's GitHub Forks page.
+2. A Chrome extension
 3. A feature in [`refined-github`](https://github.com/sindresorhus/refined-github)
 4. A bookmarklet